Co-authored with Anders Martinsen

 Actually, it is possible to have a brilliant career by doing all the wrong things.
 You just need to solve the problems you are being asked to solve — no questions asked — and you’re the employee of the year.

 I know, it sounds a bit too good to be true.
 But think about it.
 How many times have you found yourself in a situation where you needed to do something.
 Right now.
-There is no time to discuss if it’s the right problem because it has already been agreed that this is the case at the executive level.
+There is no time to discuss if it’s the right problem because it has already been agreed at the executive level that this is the case.
 It might frustrate you a bit, but you know — if you solve the problem your executives will be happy.

 The reason for focusing on the wrong — or less important — problems can be boiled down to one thing.